embEDUx/documentation/src/setup/repositories.md

 # Repository Setup
 **(work in progress)**

-## Backend Repositories
-The buildserver needs these two repositories in order to operate.
-They must be cloned from the repositories found on [GitHub](https://github.com/embEDUx)

-### Buildserver Setup
-### RootFS Buildroutine

 ## Product Repositories
 Setup an empty repository for each of the products.
 They will be used by the users to provide their build specifications to the buildserver.